ErisAnn/Sims4ModPacks/README.md

-# Sims 4 Mod Packs by erisann
+# Sims 4 Mods & Mod Packs by erisann

 Bugfix, Improvement, Gameplay, Realism, Autonomy, and Added Feature mods - as well as a LOT of genetics+fashion+buy+build content

 This is a personal repository for tracking creators, programs, and mod packs made public for others to use as a resource

+---

+## Mods

+### Pet Pregnancy Overhaul

+Original by n8smom8496 - https://modthesims.info/d/612921/dog-pregnancy-overhaul.html

+Expanded to include cats

 ---